ai4os/ai4-cookiecutter-adv/{{ cookiecutter.__repo_name }}/README.md

 with the names of your files.
 Additionally you can configure, add and remove fixtures with required or optional parameters as needed by your functions defined at the `api.__init__.py` module.

+In case you do not have any checkpoint or model to test, you can use the script `checkpoints_example.py` to generate a dummy model checkpoint that can be used for testing purposes.
+The scripts consumes a file `train-dataset.npz` from _DATA_PATH_ environment variable (default: `./data`) and generates a checkpoint with the system timestamp at _MODELS_PATH_.